cloudoperators/greenhouse/docs/user-guides/plugin/lifecycle.md

 #### [Catalogs](./../../reference/api/index.html#greenhouse.sap/v1alpha1.Catalog)

 Catalogs enable Greenhouse Organizations to import the PluginDefinitions they want to use.

-A Catalog resource points to a Git repository that contains PluginDefinition (or ClusterPluginDefinition) manifests.
-It is defined by:
+A Catalog resource points to a Git repository that contains PluginDefinition (or ClusterPluginDefinition) manifests and continuously syncs them into the Organization namespace.

-- **`spec.source.git.url`** — the URL of the Git repository containing the PluginDefinition manifests.
-- **`spec.source.git.ref`** — an optional Git reference to pin the catalog to a specific `branch`, `tag`, or `sha` (commit).
-If omitted, defaults to the repository's default branch.
-- **`spec.source.path`** — an optional path within the repository where the manifests are located (defaults to the repository root).
-- **`spec.overrides`** — an optional list of overrides to rename/alias PluginDefinitions via Kustomize patches.
-Each override specifies a `name` (original PluginDefinition name) and an `alias` (new name to apply).

-Under the hood, the Catalog controller creates a Flux [GitRepository](https://fluxcd.io/flux/components/source/gitrepositories/) and a [Kustomization](https://fluxcd.io/flux/components/kustomize/kustomizations/) to continuously sync PluginDefinitions from the referenced Git repository into the Organization namespace.
+For full configuration details, see the [Catalog reference documentation](https://cloudoperators.github.io/greenhouse/docs/reference/components/catalog/).

 #### [PluginDefinitions](./../../reference/api/index.html#greenhouse.sap/v1alpha1.PluginDefinition)